Guernsey is self-governing and self-funding. The island’s legislature determines its own laws and raises its own taxes.

 The personal income tax rate for Guernsey residents is 20% after deduction of personal allowances.

 Guernsey has a basic rate of corporation tax of 0% on profits arising applicable to most companies which are Guernsey tax resident.
 A 10% rate of corporation tax is applicable to income arising from certain regulated activities including banking and insurance.

 There are no capital gains, inheritance or sales taxes.

-Tax Transparency & Information Exchange
+Tax Transparency and Information Exchange

 “Guernsey has been one of the most active jurisdictions promoting transparency in practice.
 The number of TIEAs signed so far seriously enhances Guernsey’s reputation as a responsible and transparent financial centre, as recognised by the Global Forum peer review."Pascal Saint-Amans, the OECD’s Director, Centre for Tax Policy, on the signing of Guernsey 50th TIEA in November 2013

-For more information on any of the above contact the Guernsey Income Tax Office on +44 (0) 1481 724711, or go to www.gov.gg/tax.
+For further information on any of the above contact Guernsey Revenue Service on +44 (0) 1481 724711 or visit their website.